ANRGUSC/MWP2L/README.md

+# MWP2L

-# MWP2L: Contains datasets and code used to get GPT-3 to solve math word problems involves systems of two linear equations.
+This repository contains datasets and code pertaining to using GPT-3 to solve math word problems involving systems of two linear equations.

 This repo is associated with the following paper manuscript (in preparation/submission):